 - Sewer Shark

 - Sherlock Holmes: Consulting Detective

 - Shining Force CD (a port of the two Shining Force Game Gear games but with better graphics and extra quests)

-- Snatcher (notable in that it was the only English version of the game; in fact, the game was Remade for the Export specifically for North America and Europe without a Japanese Mega CD release because the PC Engine was eating the Genesis' dust in those territories.)
+- Snatcher (the only English version of the game; in fact, the game was Remade for the Export specifically for North America and Europe without a Japanese Mega CD release because the PC Engine was eating the Genesis' dust in those territories)

 - Sonic the Hedgehog CD (the add-on's killer app and the only game which sold quite high and excellently)

 - The Space Adventure (based on the Space Adventure Cobra manga)